Polaco (slur)

-Polaco is a Spanish derogatory term for a Catalan person.
-Its origins are not clear and all related theories are purely speculative, usually banking on the fact that the same word denotes a Pole.
-The name appears across all Spain, though in particular in Madrid and in the regions neighboring Catalonia.
-Rarely present in literary language, it forms part of the slang vocabulary; its best-known usage is during sport competitions.
-In Catalonia the term is accepted and at times used once its derogatory flavor is wiped out or reversed, such as when telling Catalans from other Spaniards.
-In Poland the term is generally unknown; when reported, its offensive connotation is marginalized or ignored, replaced with references to alleged Catalan sympathy towards Poland.
+Polaco (lit.
+'Pole') is a derogatory term used in Spain to refer to a Catalan person.
+Its etymological origins are uncertain, and all existing theories are speculative, usually based on the fact that the same word also refers non-derogatorily to Polish people.
+The term is primarily used in Madrid and the regions bordering Catalonia.
+Although rarely found in literature, it is common in colloquial speech, particularly during sporting events.
+Within Catalonia, the term has been reclaimed in some contexts, used without its derogatory connotations to differentiate Catalans from other Spaniards.
+The term is generally unknown in Poland.

 Antecedents

 Historically the term "polacos" has been twice used in Spanish as an abuse or smear.
 In the late 18th century the name was applied to followers of one of two Madrid drama schools; in theatrical auditoria they used to trade insults with a competitive group, named "chorizos".
 The name allegedly stemmed from a cleric known as Padre Polaco, who used to lead his band.
 Both groupings were revived almost a century later with a popular zarzuela of Luis Mariano de Larra Chorizos y polacos (1876); the title immortalized both names, though there is no indication that they were used beyond the theatrical realm or had anything to do with Catalonia.
 Once more the term "polacos" emerged against an entirely different background in the mid-1850s; the name was applied to a faction of Partido Moderado.
 The grouping was led by Luis José Sartorius, a politician erroneously supposed to be of Polish origin.
 Because of the way the group operated, the terms "polacada", "polaquería" and "polaquísmo" soon started to stand for favoritism, cronyism and arbitrary personal decisions; the term "polaco" denoted a member of a clientelist political network.
 The name disappeared from public usage following Sartorius’ death, yet it enjoyed temporary revival in the 1880s and made it from the press to literature appearing in Miau, a novel of Benito Pérez Galdós (1888).
 The term "polacada" barely survived in Spanish until today, in dictionaries defined as "an act of favoritism"; when denoting a crony the word "polaco" disappeared entirely.
 One more episode of Poland-related naming practice occurred during the lifetime of the First Spanish Republic.
 Few liberal politicians dubbed Spain "Poland of the South"; the term was by no means derogatory and it was supposed to suggest that like Poland in the late 18th century, Spain faced a threat of a foreign reactionary intervention.
 The name was not anyhow related to Catalonia; adopted only among a small circle of liberal intellectuals it was used in the 1870s and did not make it as a commonly used reference.